Challenges facing many children in South Africa are enormous

 We all know that fun and playful environments make life far more enjoyable and learning easier and more enduring.
 In fact, Play is widely recognised as a vital component of every child’s development and well-being.
 The Right to Play and Recreation is enshrined in Article 31 of the United Nations Convention on the Rights of a Child (1989) but still it is one of the most neglected childhood activities.
 In addition to building relationships and social and emotional skills research suggests Play cultivates curiosity, creativity and a growth mind set which are acknowledged as key attributes for a positive future.

-With our philosophy of CONNECTING THROUGH PLAY we build positive connections and a felt sense of safety, empower and build resilience and stimulate intrinsic motivation for learning.
+With our philosophy of CONNECTING THROUGH PLAY we foster positive connections and a felt sense of safety, empower and build resilience and stimulate intrinsic motivation for learning.

 We increase opportunities for children to connect with positive role models in their homes, community and greater society.
 By being in trusted, safe relationships children get to develop social and emotional skills and grow in confidence.